Gipsik/TS3MusikBot/README.md

 ## Teamspeak3 Music Bot capable of getting requested songs and playing them through a teamspeak music user.

+## As of last update this project is deprecated from this repo.
+Feel free to fork and do whatever, but I don't plan on maintaining this anymore.
+I do have a discord bot built, so if you want to help or use that, [click here](https://github.com/JackRyder/SpagBot/)

 ###Documentation / Setup instructions

 Here's a simple way of getting the bot setup.
 To make it work you want to have a server, or just another machine that you can work with.